ml6team/fondant/README.md

 regeneration.
 All you need to get started is a set of prompts describing the type of images to generate.

-Using our ControlNet model fine-tuned on interior design images for instance allows you to generate the room of your dreams:
+For instance, using our ControlNet model fine-tuned on interior design images, allows you to generate the room of your dreams:

 | Input image                                                    | Output image                                                     |
 |----------------------------------------------------------------|------------------------------------------------------------------|